zakirullin/cognitive-load/README.md

 **If you are holding a lot of stuff in your head, think about future developers, yourself included.
 They would have to recreate this high cognitive load.**

-Be aware that as an author you don't experience high cognitive load because you have developed a mental model of a project over time.
+Be aware that as an author you don't experience high cognitive load because you have developed a mental model of the project over time.
 Others, however, do not have this mental model and would need to invest time in building it.

 *Contributions are welcome!* 🚀